Pacifest/Eternal-Hub/README.md

 1. Claim ownership/state that you made this script.
 2. Use excessive abuse/destroy servers.
 -This includes making the server unplayable
-3. Use/bypass pornography or inappropriate on prompt usage.
+3. Use/bypass pornography or inappropriate text on any text functions.
 -This game is mostly children.
 4. Use any form of Dump, http/remote spy.